silitics/rpi-derive-key/README.md

 wget --header "X-Secret-Token: <SECRET-TOKEN>" https://example.com/<DEVICE-ID>/config.tar.gz
 ```

-📌 Tip: You should use different keys (with different info material) for different purposes (fetching updates, issuing JWT tokens, et cetera).
+📌 **Tip:** You should use different keys (with different info material) for different purposes.
 That way, if a key for a given purpose is compromised, all other keys remain secure.

 ## ⚖️ Licensing